Hensel History, Family Crest & Coats of Arms

 - M. W. Hensel, American Republican politician, Delegate to Republican National Convention from Michigan, 1916

-- George W. Hensel Jr., American Democrat politician, Alternate Delegate to Democratic National Convention from Pennsylvania, 1928
+- George W. Hensel Jr., American Democratic Party politician, Alternate Delegate to Democratic National Convention from Pennsylvania, 1928

-- Edward R. Hensel, American Democrat politician, Alternate Delegate to Democratic National Convention from Delaware, 1952
+- Edward R. Hensel, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Delaware, 1952

 - Clarence Hensel, American Republican politician, Alternate Delegate to Republican National Convention from Pennsylvania, 1924